JuDFTteam/masci-tools/studentproject18w/README.md

   * preprocessor: a HDF reader interface, and one implementation for Fleur band structure simulation output
   * visualization: a plotting interface, and one implementation for Fleur bandstructure+DOS plots
   * frontends: a Desktop GUI and a Web Dashboard (Tk and Jupyter) for interactive Fleur bandDOS plots.

+A more thorough description and example use cases can be found in the project [report](./readme/web_frontend.png) and [presentation](./readme/web_frontend.png).

 ![](./readme/web_frontend.png)

 # For Frontend Users
 The Desktop GUI executable can be received from the developers on request.
 Otherwise, it can be built using [PyInstaller](https://www.pyinstaller.org/) from this repo.

 The Web Frontend is a Jupyter Dashboard.
-You can try it out on Binder **TODO add binder link**.
+You can try it out on binder **TODO add link*** .
 You can run it locally by creating a project environment (see below) and then run the notebook **TODO: add notebook path**.
 If you have an [AiiDaLab account](https://aiidalab.materialscloud.org/hub/login): the dashboard is planned to be published as an app there.

 # For Developers